Full Time Psychotherapist Positions in

 Psychotherapist Clinical Responsibilities

-Treat clients on a “full time” basis (recommended 20-25 clinical hours per week for 46 weeks per year) in psychotherapy from a humanistic, relational, self determined, and attachment-informed stance to psychotherapeutic work
+• Treat clients on a “full time” basis (recommended 20-25 clinical hours per week for 46 weeks per year) in psychotherapy from a humanistic-relational stance and orientation to psychotherapeutic work

-If required to be under professional licensure and ethics supervision (i.e. provisional or revisional licensure), must secure a supervisor in the practice or else an external supervisor needs approval by the practice.
+• If required to be under professional licensure and ethics supervision (i.e. associate, pre-, provisional or revisional licensure), the clinician must secure licensure supervision before being hired.

 Psychotherapist Administrative Responsibilities